How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 - Number of installed agents using Service Bus Relaying

-- Synchronization interval set on the Monitoring Agent Configuration
+- Synchronization interval set in Monitoring Agent Configuration

-- State changes in exposed Resources - error-prone environments will cost slightly more...
+- State changes in exposed Resources—error-prone environments may cost more

-- Many LogText changes - for custom-coded Monitoring Agents, make sure the LogText only changes when necessary.
+- For custom-coded Monitoring Agents, ensure LogText only changes when necessary

 Note

-Using the Service Bus Relay induces costs and requires an account with a credit card associated.
+Using Service Bus Relay requires an Azure account with a valid credit card and will incur costs.

 How to configure the Monitoring Agents to use Service Bus Relaying